denten-books/plain-text/3-format.md

 species of Turing computation.[^ln3-complete] They interpret input mixed with machine instruction, including codes that halt the process of interpretation.
 Text control can involve operations like "replace word," "make invisible," or "insert file."
-Such commands intertwine with "free-form" content at the formatting level.
+Commands intertwine with "free-form" content at the formatting level.
 They become apparent in the "viewing" stage of text processing, where the layers flatten across two-dimensional space.
 Formats thus envelop the text instrumentally.
 They govern the reification of abstract content models into document objects.
 They shape ideas in the process of becoming a thing.

-[^ln3-complete]: TROFF at least is actually Turing complete according to
-@raymond_art_2003, 195.

-Reading for format therefore involves the reconstruction of rules that govern the transformation of text.
-It delaminates textual composites into layers of content, spatial arrangement, and machine instruction.

-Format further necessitates the notion of document depth, distinct from the metaphorical uses of the word in the discussion on surface reading, where it refers to concealed structures of meaning, literary formulae, signification, or ideology [See @best_surface_2009].
-In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.
+## Composite Media: Smart Documents

-The move between paper and such *composite media* carries with it a profound shift in the physical affordances of the everyday document.
+The move from paper to such composite media carries with it a profound shift in the physical affordances of the everyday document.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other drives, keyboards, and screens.
 Composite media extends into the third dimension, away from the reader and deep into the bowels of the machine.

-Stretched between the sites of storage and projection---screens and solid state drives---the inscription travels along a long "pipeline" of protocols, undergoing arbitrary transformations throughout.
-On one device, that pipeline may extend just a few inches, connecting disk storage to output display.
-On a networked device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative governance.
-The data that assembles the nearby object we call an electronic book may be stored on a server on the other side of the country.
-Whatever the case may be, the reader encounters the "protocol stack" from without on the periphery of the onion-like network.
-When paging through an electronic book, usually an OSI-compliant device, the reader has access only to the outputs emanating from the application layer, and, at that, only at the exposed "window" level of the document-object model.
-The perceived "content" therefore comprises only a small fraction of the underlying formal topology.
-What you see is far less than what you get.

-## Smart Contracts

-I would like to conclude this chapter with a glimpse of several obvious formatting structures that increasingly mediate in numerous everyday acts of contemporary reading.
-The Open Systems Interconnection (OSI) reference model of communication, implemented in every computer including electronic book readers, describes no less than seven layers of communication involved in the simple act of sending an email, taking notes in the margins of a networked book, or reading a newspaper online.[^ln3-osi] It includes, among others, the Application Layer, concerned with the semantics of "all services directly comprehensible to the user," the Presentation Layer, which defines the syntax for the "representation of the data to be transferred," and the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication.[^ln3-layers] The specifics of the technical documentation are not important for now.
-Consider only the complexity of the entire stratified structure, in which whatever is meant by "content" is enveloped within a multiplicity of standards, references, models, and formats [@miller_iso_1981, 285; @ncs_open_1981; @ncs_national_1988;
-@day_revised_1995].[^ln3-domlayer] These are not hypothetical considerations.
-They define the medium---the physical preconditions---of digital, simulated text.

 ![A zoomed out view of the connected OSI model.
 Single node structure on the left.
 Connected devices on the right.
 The user has access through the top-most (application) level, outermost to the network [@piatkowski_iso-ansi_1980, 114-15].](images/osi.png)

+The Open Systems Interconnection (OSI) reference model of communication, for example, implemented in every computer including electronic book readers, describes no less than seven layers of communication involved in the simple act of sending an email, taking notes in the margins of a networked book, or reading a newspaper online.[^ln3-osi] It includes, among others:

+- the Application Layer, concerned with the semantics of "all services directly comprehensible to the user,"
+- the Presentation Layer, which defines the syntax for the "representation of the data to be transferred," and
+- the Physical Layer, which provides "mechanical, electrical, functional, and procedural characteristics" of communication.[^ln3-layers]

+Apart from technical intricacy, consider the complexity of the onion-like composite.
+Whatever one designates as "content" is enveloped within a multiplicity of standards, references, models, and formats, which in aggregate define the medium---the physical preconditions---of laminate text.[^ln3-domlayer]

-In his book on protocols, Alexander Galloway discussed the Open Systems Interconnection model in reference to what he calls the distributed and decentralized networks of control [@galloway_protocol_2006, 28-54].
-The OSI standard can be called distributed to be sure, although to what extent it is decentralized is a matter of some debate.
-Like a good soldier, each device in the network of textual machines connected to other textual machines internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole, in the way, for example, that your portable electronics can at one moment connect to one wireless access point, and at another moment to another, with minimal loss of connectivity.
-Nevertheless, communication protocols and document object model hierarchies are also densely consolidated.
-They are, for example, legislated by specific international governing bodies like the World Wide Web Consortium, with a member list that includes government organizations and large corporate interests.[^ln3-w3c]
+In his book on protocols, Alexander Galloway discussed the Open Systems Interconnection model in reference to what he calls distributed and decentralized networks of control [@galloway_protocol_2006, 28-54].
+The OSI standard is distributed to be sure, although to what extent it is decentralized is a matter of some debate.
+Like a good soldier, each device in a network of textual machines internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole, in the way, for example, that our mobile phones connect to multiple transmitting towers with minimal loss of connectivity.
+Communication protocols and document object model hierarchies are densely consolidated to ensure such interoperability.

-The reading subject interacts with the application layer and therefore with the dynamics of text transformation only superficially.
-Access to deeper layers is sometimes merely obscured by the complexity of technology.
-At other times, it is made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titled "Circumvention of copyright protection systems," a law passed as part of the Digital Millennium Copyright Act (DMCA) in 1998.
-A literary scholar may be familiar with similar provisions of American copyright law governing text as surface representation: US Code, Title 17, for example, extends "exclusive rights" to "copyright owners" of "literary works."
-The rights include the ability to "reproduce," "to prepare derivative works," "to distribute copies," and "to perform and to display publicly" (17.1.106).
-Surface representation is further subject to professional rules of conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).
+They are governed by international bodies like the World Wide Web Consortium, an organization that encompasses national and corporate bureaucracies.[^ln3-w3c]

+Stretched between the sites of storage and projection---screens and solid state drives---the inscription travels along a lengthy "pipeline" of protocols, undergoing arbitrary transformations throughout.
+On one device, that pipeline may extend just a few inches, connecting disk storage to a screen.
+On a networked device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative governance.
+Data comprising an electronic book may be stored on a server on the other side of the country.
+The reader always encounters that elongated "protocol stack" from without, on the periphery of the stratified structure.
+When paging through an electronic book, for example, itself usually an OSI-compliant device, readers access only to the outputs emanating from the application layer, and that only at the exposed "window" level of the document-object model.
+What you see is far less than what you get.
+The perceived "content" exposes only a small fraction of the underlying formal topology.

+Reader interaction happens at the superficial application layer which at best conceals the dynamics of deep text transformation.
+In more acute cases, access to deep structures is made illicit outright.
 In practice, the easy reproducibility of digital media has served to erode the efficacy of copyright restrictions.
 The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion]